• About

 • Use a cookie scoop.
 This helps to make uniform cookies and allows for even baking.

-• Make ahead: You can either refrigerate cookie dough for up to 48 hours before baking OR place cookie dough balls in the freezer for up to 3 months.
+• Make in advance: You can either refrigerate cookie dough for up to 48 hours before baking OR place cookie dough balls in the freezer for up to 3 months.
 Bake directly from the freezer, adding an extra 2-3 minutes to the bake time.

 • Chill dough for added texture.
 This is not necessary, but it makes for thicker and chewier cookies.
 Just 30 minutes will make a difference!